dirkvertoghen/2.Working-capital-management/README.md

       Ordering costs(dmnd/eco.quant*ordercost)                    50 000/1000 * 20 = 1000          50000/5000*20 = 200          50000/10000*20 = 100
       Holding cost(econ.order/2*holding cost)                     1000/2*2 = 1000                   5000/2*1,98 = 4950          10000/2*1,97 = 9850
       Total(inventcost + purchasing + order cost+hldingcost)      (1000.000+1000+1000)=1002.0000       995.150                       994.950
+      so the total inventory costs for this order quantity 994.950

 4. Co A’s annual revenues are estimated at $10 mln and its customers are currently provided with a three-months’ credit.
 The management is considering offering a discount of 4% for payment within one month.
 The company is paying overdraft interest of 20% p.a.
 Required: